keptn/keptn.github.io/content/docs/develop/reference/cli/_index.md

 keptn version
 ```

-## Start using the keptn CLI
+## Start using the Keptn CLI

-In the following, the commands provided by the keptn CLI are described.
+In the following, the commands provided by the Keptn CLI are described.
 To list all available commands just execute:

 ```console
 keptn --help